vancun/nifi_factory/docs/NiFi-Builder.md

   - As data acquisition manager I need a capability to specify variables for the pipeline process group so that these variables could be used by steps.
 * Remove variables from steps - useful to inherit variables from Pipeline level or global. (+)
   - As data acquisition manager I need a capability to specify certain variables to be removed from a step so that these variables could be taken from the outer scope.
+* Parameters can be passed from a separate configuration file to enable environment specific configurations, e.g. sensitive properties.
+* Process properties could be updated to enable setting sensitive properties during flow generation.
+* NiFi Builder could be started as web service to build fixed pipeline to enable debugging.

 ## Stories Backlog

-1. Update processor properties - useful for sensitive properties which are removed during template instantiation.
-Useful for fine-tuning of pipelines. (+)
-   * As data acquisition manager I need to be able to specify properties for processors inside steps so that sensitive properties can be set.
+1. Define root process group where to place the generated pipeline to enable more manageable and structured stream organization.
+2. Full featured REST service which could be configured and deployed as Azure Web App.
+3. Integrate with NiFi CI/CD pipeline.
+4. Support yaml as pipeline and configuration definition format to enable comments and (somehow) improve readability.
-2. Define pipeline outbound/inbound connections (from/to external pipelines/processors) (+)
+5. Define pipeline outbound/inbound connections (from/to external pipelines/processors) (+)
    - As data acquisition manager I need to be able to specify inbound and outbound connections for the pipeline so that it can receive data or send data to other pipelines.
-3. Ability to upload templates in automated way.
+6. Ability to upload templates in automated way.
-4. Passing parameters for expression formatting from command line - for reuse of parameters across pipelines. (-)
+7. Passing parameters for expression formatting from command line - for reuse of parameters across pipelines. (-)
-5. Passing parameters for expression formatting from .properties file - for reuse of parameters across pipelines. (-)
-6. Apply processor property update, specified in the template - to link variables with the processor instances.
-This would allow for sensitive property values to be automatically restored, instead of specifying in update processor properties.
-Would remove the need for specifying internal workings of templates in the descriptor. (-)
-7. Define connections in the pipeline descriptor. - to support arbitrary complexity and steps with multiple inputs/outputs.  (-)
+8. Define connections in the pipeline descriptor. - to support arbitrary complexity and steps with multiple inputs/outputs.  (-)
-8. Read Pipeline Descriptor from STDIN - useful for Multi-target/platform generation. (-)
+9. Read Pipeline Descriptor from STDIN - useful for Multi-target/platform generation. (-)
-9. Instantiate pipeline steps from NiFi Registry (-)
+10. Instantiate pipeline steps from NiFi Registry (-)
-10. Commit pipeline to NiFi Registry (-)
+11. Commit pipeline to NiFi Registry (-)
+12. Interactive debugger for NiFi Builder.

 ## Starting the NiFi Builder